Improved Graph Clustering: Main Results: Performance Guarantees

-For smaller values of $ K $, notice that Theorem~\ref{thm:main} requires $K$ to be $\Omega(\sqrt{n})$, since the left hand side of (\ref{eq:main_cond}) is less than $ 1 $.
+For smaller values of the minimum cluster size $ K $, Theorem~\ref{thm:main} requires $K$ to be $\Omega(\sqrt{n})$ since the left hand side of (\ref{eq:main_cond}) is less than $ 1 $.
 This lower-bound is achieved when $ p $ and $ q $ are both constants independent of $ n $ and $ K $.
 There are reasons to believe that this requirement is unlikely to be improvable using polynomial-time algorithms.
 Indeed, the special case with $ p=1 $ and $q=\frac{1}{2}$ corresponds to the classical planted clique problem~\cite{alon1998hiddenClique}; finding a clique of size $ K=o(\sqrt{n}) $ is widely believed to be computationally hard even on average and has been used as a hard problem for cryptographic applications~\citep{Hazan2011Nash,Juel00cliqueCrypto}.

 For other values of $ p $ and $ q $, no general and rigorous converse result exists.
-However, there are evidences suggesting that no other polynomial-time algorithm is likely to have better guarantees than our result~\eqref{eq:main_cond}.
+However, there is evidence suggesting that no other polynomial-time algorithm is likely to have better guarantees than our result in~\eqref{eq:main_cond}.
 The authors of~\cite{decelle2011asymptotic} show, using non-rigorous but deep arguments from statistical physics, that recovering the clustering is impossible in polynomial time if $\frac{p-q}{\sqrt{p}}=o\left( \frac{\sqrt{n}}{K}\right) $.
-Moreover, the work in~\cite{nadakuditi2012spectra} shows that a large class of spectral algorithms fail under the same condition.
-In view of these results, it is possible that our algorithm is optimal w.r.t. all polynomial-time algorithms for all values of $ p $, $ q $ and $ K $.
+Moreover, the work in~\cite{nadakuditi2012spectra} shows that a large class of spectral algorithms fail under similar conditions.
+In view of these results, it is possible that our algorithm is order-wise optimal with respect to all polynomial-time algorithms for all values of $ p $, $ q $ and~$ K $.

-Several further remarks regarding Theorem~\ref{thm:main} are in order. \begin{itemize} \item A nice feature of our result is that we only need ${p}-{q}$ to be large {\em only as compared to} $\sqrt{{p}}$; several other existing results (see Table ~\ref{tab:comparison}) require a lower bound (as a function of $n$ and $ K $) on ${p}-{q}$ itself.
+We give several further remarks regarding Theorem~\ref{thm:main}. \begin{itemize} \item A nice feature of our result is that we only need ${p}-{q}$ to be large {\em as compared to} $\sqrt{{p}}$; several other existing results (see Table~\ref{tab:comparison}) require a lower bound (as a function of $n$ and $ K $) on ${p}-{q}$ itself.
 When $K$ is $\Theta(n) $, we allow ${p} $ and $ p-q $ to be as small as $\Theta\left(\log^4 (n)/n\right)$.